19 JavaScript Alternatives That are Taking Over the Dev Scene

 • Robust tooling ecosystem

 What we like about it: Scala fans also rave about the consistent developer experience it provides, whether you’re working on server-side or browser code.
-It’s the rhythm that keeps the code flowing smoothly from backend to frontend.
+It’s the rhythm that keeps the code flowing smoothly from backend to frontend, presenting a higher-level alternative to JavaScript.

 Kotlin/JS